kschu91/puppet-gogs/README.md

 installed before using this module.
 Have a look at the [prerequisites documentation of Gogs](https://gogs.io/docs/installation) for quick step into it.

+On `RedHat` and `CentOS` you have to make sure the `initscripts` package is installed, since this is not installed by default on this distributions.

+Just to be complete: `curl` and `wget` are required at the moment.

 ### Beginning with gogs

 You can simply include the `gogs` module to get started with the defaults.
 Check out the [reference](#reference) to see what the defaults are.